RHeimb/addSampleIds/README.md

 # addSampleIds
-add specific Sample-ID for each measure in an Excel worksheet
+add sample-IDs from LV to an Excel worksheet